On db-01

 binlog_ignore_db = test

-On db-01 grant replication slave rights to db-02.
-Change some_password
+On db-01, grant replication slave rights to db-02.
+Use a real, strong password in place of some_password:

 mysql -u root -p